Breadcrumb

 • survivors’ pension,

-• supplementary allowance to survivors’ pension for double orphan,
+• supplementary allowance to the survivors’ pension for a double orphan,

 • nursing supplementary allowance,